Waray people: History

-Barrio Life performance Tacloban, Leyte.
-Wearing traditional Filipino attires.Early 1900'sPageantry Tacloban, Leyte.
-Early 1900's.

 According to historian and Filipinologist William Henry Scott, evidence of the first humans in the Eastern Visayas region can be found at Sohoton Caves in Basey, Samar, dating around 8,550 BC.
 Flake tools made of stone were found in the caves along the Basey River as proof of human existence during those times.
 These tools were used by hunter-gatherers until the 13th century.

 The Waray people descend from Austronesian-speaking seafarers who settled the Philippine archipelago starting in the Iron Age.
 Before the Spaniards came in the region, the Warays already had complex cultural and socio-political systems, and trading with the Chinese, Borneans and Malays.
 In 1521, the Warays of the east coast of Samar, who called themselves Ibabaonon, were the first people from the Philippine islands that were seen by the Europeans in the expedition led by Portuguese explorer Ferdinand Magellan.
 According to Magellan's documenter, Antonio Pigafetta, they first came across with this native group at sea close to Suluan Island.

-The Warays were among the first indigenous groups from the Philippine archipelago who converted to Christianity.
-Paradoxically, they are also among the last Filipino ethnicities to retain indigenous practices alongside Roman Catholicism.
+In 1595, Jesuit missionaries first arrived in Leyte.
+Within a decade they had evangelized much of the local population, during this period, many converts relocated from dispersed settlements into mission villages.
+The terms Cristiano, Pintado and Bisaya were originally applied by the Spanish to refer to the people of Leyte and Samar.
+Over time, these terms were adopted by the local inhabitants and came to acquire their own meanings and associations.
+Alongside Christianity, the Waray people still retain pre-colonial traditions and rituals.

 Due to the creation of the Philippine State and the Tagalogization of the Visayas islands.
 Attempts to “Filipinize” Warays and other Bisayan ethnicities into assimilating into the Philippine State.
 The Waray language of Waray-Waray is not nationally considered a language in the Philippines but a dialect except in the islands of Samar and Leyte.